entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is -.
 The coding of *Megamastax amblyodus* is -.

 > - The coding of *Meemannia*_like fish is -.

+> - The coding of *Yipetalichthys* is 0.
+The coding of all Petalichthyida should be revised from ? to 0.

 559. Lateral ridges on skull roof laterally defining the articulation: (0) absent; (1) present.